-Summarized Biomediator Samples for COOL-MAX centres

-- 1 Will be drawn from the serum

-Timing S

--] Enrollment in the OR
+- Enrollment in the OR

-- (6 hours post enrollment
+- 6 hours post enrollment

-- 2 12 hours post enrollment
+- 12 hours post enrollment

-- 2 18 hours post enrollment
+- 18 hours post enrollment

-- 2 24 hours post enrollment
+- 24 hours post enrollment

-- 3 36 hours post enrollment
+- 36 hours post enrollment

-4 48 hours post enrollment
+- 48 hours post enrollment

-- 7 72 hours post enrollment
+- 72 hours post enrollment

-- 2 168 hours (7 days) post enrollment
+- 168 hours (7 days) post enrollment

-- 3 336 hours (14 days) post enrollment

-720 (30 days) 18 hours post enrollment
+- 336 hours (14 days) post enrollment 720 (30 days) 18 hours post enrollment

 After enrollment is confirmed blood will be drawn from an existing arterial or venous line in the OR (being designated the "enrollment sample").
-Thereafter the same quantity of blood will be drawn every six hours for the first 48 hours, again at 72 hours, and then weekly until 30 days post enrollment.
+Thereafter the same quantity of blood will be drawn every six hours for the first 24, every 12 hours threader till 48 hours, again at 72 hours, at one week, and finally at 30 days post enrollment.
 Fifty (50) ml of peritoneal fluid will also be collected from the abdomen at the same time as serum samples are obtained while the abdomen is either open or while an intra-peritoneal drain is present.
 Blood samples will be taken from existing vascular catheters and all fluids will essentially be "waste" fluids that would be discarded normally, so there will be of absolutely no discomfort or inconvenience to the patient.